This is the second in a three-part series that introduces Python to absolute beginners.

 Step 4: Install Spyder

-Anaconda Python comes with a bunch of different tools for working with Python which is cool if #geekalert you’re really into Python development.
-It’s also a prerequisite for making machine learning incredibly easy to jump into.
+Anaconda Python comes with a bunch of different tools for working with Python which is cool if you’re really into Python development.
+It’s also a prerequisite for making machine learning incredibly easy to get started with.

 The tool that we’re particularly interested in at this point is called Spyder (Scientific Python Development Environment) which is an IDE (integrated development environment) that allows you to work with Python and is particularly well suited for machine learning.